cj-hawk2000/Spirit-on-Script/README.md

-#Spirit on JavaScript
+# Spirit on JavaScript 👨‍💻👩‍💻
-JavaScript is an essential language for frontend developing and it haves lots of frameworks for both front as well as back ends.
+JavaScript is an essential language for frontend developing and it have lots of frameworks for both frontend as well as backend works.

-##Conrtribute
+## Contribution
 Contribute by forking this repository and make pull request.